NonaSuomy/nonasuomy.github.io/_posts/2017-06-22-Infrastructure-Part-4.md

 Grab any other distribution install media you require for your hypervisor...

-**Caution:** *you will no longer have interenet access after this part until you get the vm router working, so make sure you have everything you need :)*
+**Caution:** *you will no longer have interenet access after this part until you get the vm router working, so make sure you have everything you need. :)*

 ## Setup Network VLAN interfaces ##